It’s amazing how many posts there are on setting up a WordPress CloudFront CDN with W3 Total Cache.

 WordPress CloudFront CDN Setup

-First things first, what the hell is a CDN?
+First things first, what the hell is a WordPress CloudFront CDN, and why would I want to set up my blog to use CloudFront?
 While I’m not going to go into this in great detail, a CDN is nothing more than a Content Delivery Network.

 Think of it this way, if your WordPress site has a lot of images and static files (which it does), it takes a great deal of time serving up this content to every user across the globe.
 This is especially true if you are on a shared hosting service, which consists of a single server residing say somewhere in California.